 Before you apply, why not watch this short film from AVID (Association of Visitors to Immigration Detainees)?
 In it visitors (including some from SDV) and people who have been in detention talk about visiting and being visited.

 We’re recruiting next…

 After you apply

 We review all applications to create a shortlist.
-If you are shortlisted, we’ll ask you to attend our next volunteer recruitment and induction session in Glasgow.
+If you are shortlisted, we’ll ask you to attend our next volunteer recruitment and induction training session in Glasgow.
 You’ll meet our staff and some of our current visitors.
 You’ll also learn more about detention, immigration, asylum and what it’s like to volunteer for us.

-After you’ve successfully completed our recruitment and induction session, we can invite you to join us as a visitor.
+After you’ve successfully completed our recruitment and induction training session, we can invite you to join us as a visitor.
 Here’s what some previous participants have said about the session: